vseryakov/backendjs/README.md

 - `/account/put/icon`

-  Upload an account icon, once uploaded, the next `/account/get` call will return propertis in the format `iconN` wheer N is any of the type query parameters specified here, for example if we uploaded an icon with type 5, then /account/get will return property icon5 with the URL to retrieve this icon.
+  Upload an account icon, once uploaded, the next `/account/get` call will return properties in the format `iconN` where N is any of the type query parameters specified here, for example if we uploaded an icon with type 5, then /account/get will return property icon5 with the URL to retrieve this icon.
   *By default all icons uploaded only accessible for the account which uploaded them.*